When is the deadline to nominate a youth?

 Who should I contact with inquiries about my scholarship funds?

-If you were awarded a Spirit of Youth scholarship, and have inquiries regarding reception of funds, you will need to contact the UA College Savings Plan at 1-866-277-1005, or firstname.lastname@example.org.
+If you were awarded a Spirit of Youth scholarship and have questions, please contact Alaska 529 at 1-888-4-ALASKA, or firstname.lastname@example.org.

 Where can I use my scholarship?